Abernethy Road

 Abernethy Road is a 14.7 km long minor arterial road linking Belmont with the Great Eastern Highway Bypass in Hazelmere, a suburb of Perth, Western Australia.

-It runs along the eastern boundary of the Perth Airport area.

-It serves as an alternative access road for Perth Airport (via Grogan Road), and provides the foothills suburbs with alternative access to the Perth central business district.
+It runs along the eastern boundary of the Perth Airport area, and for many years until 2025 served as an alternative access road for the airport (via Grogan Road).
+It also provides the foothills suburbs with alternative access to the Perth central business district.

 In 2014, an on-ramp joining with Tonkin Highway where Abernethy Road passes underneath was constructed, as part of Gateway WA.

 Route description

 Beginning at the Great Eastern Highway in Belmont, the road passes in a south-easterly direction through residential Belmont before the Leach Highway, which it crosses.
 It proceeds through the industrial area towards Tonkin Highway, where it turns to a north-easterly direction, with the remainder of the route travelling through the industrial area of Forrestfield, High Wycombe, and Hazelmere.
 The road ends at the Great Eastern Highway Bypass, which provides alternative access to South Guildford (to the west) or to Bellevue and Midland.